RobinT14/SNACS/README.md

 ## Files/Folders:

-- experiment.py: script to run perform betweenness centrality calculation/approximation using all of our created methods.
+- experiment.py: script to perform betweenness centrality calculation/approximation using all of our created methods.
 - Data: contains all datasets that are used within our paper

 ### experiment.py:

+Usage of the script as follows:

 ```
 usage: experiment.py [-h] [-d DIRECTED] input_file